scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

     The sub-module `np.linalg` implements basic linear algebra, such as eigenvalue decomposition, solving linear systems...
-However, it is not garantied to be compiled using efficient routines, and thus we recommend to use `scipy.linalg`, as detailed in section :ref:`scipy_linalg`
+However, it is not guaranteed to be compiled using efficient routines, and thus we recommend to use `scipy.linalg`, as detailed in section :ref:`scipy_linalg`